open-quantum-safe/oqs-demos/openssh/README.md

 ### Connect from container to container via OQS-SSH

-1. To connect to another docker container, we first need to create a docker network by typing `docker network create oqs-openssh-net`.

-1. Then connect the containers to this network by typing `docker network connect oqs-openssh-net <name-of-container>` where `<name-of-container>` is once the server's and once the client's name.
-Obviously this does not work if the containers are not yet running, in this case refer to the [Quick Start](README.md#quick-start) section.
+1. Make sure two containers of the openssh-img are running.
+One will be the server and the other one the client.
+On how to get those containers up and running refer to the [Quick Start](README.md#quick-start) section.

+2. Create a docker network with

+        docker network create oqs-openssh-net

+3. Then connect the containers to this network with

+        docker network connect oqs-openssh-net oqs-openssh-server

+    and

+        docker network connect oqs-openssh-net oqs-openssh-client

-1. Then connect to the server by typing `docker exec -ti oqs-openssh-client ssh oqs@oqs-openssh-server` and authenticating the user `oqs` with its default password `oqs.pw`.
+4. Now connect from the client to the server with

+        docker exec -ti oqs-openssh-client ssh oqs@oqs-openssh-server

+    and authenticate the user `oqs` with its default password `oqs.pw`.

-As server and client are based on the same image, connecting from the server to the client's ssh daemon is possible as well.
-For that use the same command and exchange `server` and `client`.
+As server and client are based on the same image and both have `sshd` running, connecting from the server to the client's ssh daemon is possible as well.
+For that use the same commands as above and exchange `server` and `client` accordingly.

 ## More details